mediolano-app/.github/profile/README.md

 ## Contributing

-We are building open-source Integrity Web with the amazing **OnlyDust** platform.
-Check https://app.onlydust.com/p/mediolano for more information.
+We are building Programmable IP for Integrity Web = open-source!

 We also have a Telegram group focused to support development: https://t.me/mediolanoapp